PauloLory-ionos/spec/rest-api-guidelines.md

 - Prevent unauthorized calls based on the user’s roles
 - Limit and/or filter the data available based on the user’s roles
-- Provide the ability to enable or disable various flows specifically for each API method (for example, a method is available only for the Client Credentials flow)
+- Provide the ability to enable or disable various flows specifically for each API method (for example based on the token, e.g. a token can have a reduced set of privileges)

 ## API Model